Traps for the Unwary in Python’s Import System¶

 What’s surprising about this layout is that all of the following ways to invoke test_foo.py probably won’t work due to broken imports (either failing to find example for absolute imports like import example.foo or from example import foo, complaining about relative imports in a non-package or beyond the top-level package for explicit relative imports like from .. import foo, or issuing even more obscure errors if some other submodule happens to shadow the name of a top-level module used by the test, such as an example.json module that handled serialisation or an example.tests.unittest test runner):

-# These commands will most likely *FAIL* due to problems with the way # the import state gets initialised, even if the test code is correct # working directory: project/example/tests ./test_foo.py python test_foo.py python -m test_foo python -c "from test_foo import main; main()" # working directory: project/package tests/test_foo.py python tests/test_foo.py python -m tests.test_foo python -c "from tests.test_foo import main; main()" # working directory: project example/tests/test_foo.py python example/tests/test_foo.py # working directory: project/.. project/example/tests/test_foo.py python project/example/tests/test_foo.py python -m project.example.tests.test_foo python -c "from project.example.tests.test_foo import main; main()"
+# These commands will most likely *FAIL* due to problems with the way # the import state gets initialised, even if the test code is correct # working directory: project/example/tests ./test_foo.py python test_foo.py python -m test_foo python -c "from test_foo import main; main()" # working directory: project/example tests/test_foo.py python tests/test_foo.py python -m tests.test_foo python -c "from tests.test_foo import main; main()" # working directory: project example/tests/test_foo.py python example/tests/test_foo.py # working directory: project/.. project/example/tests/test_foo.py python project/example/tests/test_foo.py python -m project.example.tests.test_foo python -c "from project.example.tests.test_foo import main; main()"

 That’s right, that long list is of all the methods of invocation that are quite likely to break if you try them, and the error messages won’t make any sense if you’re not already intimately familiar not only with the way Python’s import system works, but also with how it gets initialised.
 (Note that if the project exclusively uses explicit relative imports for intra-package references, the last two commands shown may actually work for Python 3.3 and later versions.
 Any absolute imports that expect “example” to be a top level package will still break though).